 Who is this ETF for?

-Investors who:

-- are looking for equity growth - want exposure to a diversified portfolio of industry leading U.S. equities - are comfortable with medium investment risk (i.e., you are willing to accept fluctuations in the market value of your investment) - want to gain exposure to global investments but wish to minimize exposure to fluctuations in foreign currencies relative to the Canadian dollar.
+A word about tax Investors who: are looking for equity growth want exposure to a diversified portfolio of U.S. equities are comfortable with medium investment risk (i.e., you are willing to accept fluctuations in the market value of your investment) Want to invest using U.S. dollars.

-A word about tax

 In general, you'll have to pay income tax on any money you make on an ETF.
 How much you pay depends on the tax laws where you live and whether or not you hold the ETF in a registered plan, such as a Registered Retirement Savings Plan or a Tax-Free Savings Account.
 Keep in mind that if you hold your ETF in a non-registered account, distributions from the ETF are included in your taxable income, whether you get them in cash or have them reinvested.